 Sweden and the UN in figures

-Sweden's financial commitment to the UN system*
+Sweden's financial involvement in the UN system*

-Sweden is one of the largest donors in climate financing, and is highly engaged in mobilising an annual global climate financing total of USD 100 billion from various sources by 2020.
-Sweden has pledged SEK 4 billion (approximately USD 580 million) to the Green Climate Fund, making Sweden the largest per capita donor.
+Climate: Sweden is one of the largest donors in climate financing, and is highly engaged in mobilising an annual global climate financing total of USD 100 billion from various sources by 2020.
+Sweden has pledged SEK 4 billion (approximately USD 480 million) to the Green Climate Fund, making Sweden the largest per capita donor.
 Sweden is also one of the largest donors to other environment and climate funds, such as the Global Environmental Facility, the Adaptation Fund and the Least Developed Countries Fund.
 Sweden also provides comprehensive bilateral support in the area of climate change.

-* Exchange rates fluctuations may affect these figures
+* Exchange rate fluctuations may affect these figures